-Longer detox programs include transitioning from the detox program into normal life, which is crucial to many for long-term recovery.
+Our detox program in Orange County includes transitioning from the detox program into normal life in a gradual process, which is crucial to many for long-term recovery.
 Studies from the National Survey on Drug Use and Health estimate that in 2019, 20.5 million people in the United States were in recovery from substance use problems.

 Addiction treatment at a drug rehab addresses the psychological symptoms of drug addiction, as well as the causes.
 After a few days of abstaining from a substance, an extended period of time is assigned to the treatment of a person’s well-being.